Cosmian/mse-cli/documentation/docs/develop.md

 ## Limitations

+!!! info "Requirements"

+    The mse environment is running on `Ubuntu 20.04` with `python 3.8`.

 Please find below limitations that you need to consider to be able to run your application in MSE: